 - your taxable compensation for the year, if your compensation was less than this dollar limit.

-From Traditional and Roth IRA accounts, you can make sustainable investments, either through a broker (including online brokers or robo-advisors), a financial advisor, or a financial institution that offers certificate of deposit (CD) IRAs.
-The investments may be sustainable mutual funds, index funds, ETFs, certificates of deposits, or other types of investments.
+From your IRA and Roth IRAs, you can make sustainable investments, either through a broker (including online brokers or robo-advisors), a financial advisor, or a financial institution that offers certificate of deposit (CD) IRAs.
+The investments may be sustainable mutual funds, ETFs, certificates of deposits, or other types of investments.

-A comparison of Roth IRA and Traditional IRAs can be seen in the below table.
+A comparison of IRA and Roth IRA can be seen in the below table.

 |Traditional IRA||Roth IRA|